MVinhas/MVinhas/README.md

 Planning to start a blog, so I can leverage my passion for writing, but I still need to improve at my game, I don't want to bs anyone with my content.
 Either I really know my stuff or I don't want to share it.

+Podcasts?
+You got it!
+Huberman Lab, Darknet Diaries and Lex Fridman are currently the top 3 on my list.
+I barely have time for add another one into the mix but I'm currently happy with the set I have here.

 Lastly, proudly a father of one and a avid runner.
 Four marathons in (as of 2025) and still with aspirations to run a marathon in under 3:30:00 - let's see if my HR zone training will gets me there!